Low Operating Standards Causes High Retail Defection

 Conclusions and Action for Retailers

-The store is a mess – so fix it!
-Get shelving, inventory, and cleanliness to high standards
+The store is a mess – service failure is real – and defection costs are high – so fix it!
+Get shelving, inventory, and cleanliness to high standards.

-Retailers need to handle the basics BEFORE exposing consumers to too much “bleeding edge” technology.
+Retailers need to handle the basics BEFORE exposing customers to too much “bleeding edge” technology.
 In fact, four out of five shoppers would rather have a clean store than one that prioritizes tech, and two-thirds of shoppers think retailers are too focused on experimental tech vs. in-store basics.
+Profitable customers only express loyalty when the basics are addressed.
+Business models for retail stores must review this new critical reality and change.

-Lots of great research here to clearly show that improving the retail experience for customers by fixing the basics will pay huge dividends.
+Lots of great survey intelligence here to clearly show that improving the retail experience for customers by fixing the basics (including bad service) will pay huge dividends.
+Real-time customer feedback will help the company only if it leads to a demonstration of customer service improvement.
+Retail store feedback has never been more critical.